yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/en.md

 |[getUserId](./get-userid.md)|Get the Facebook user ID of the currently logged in user.|
 |[getAccessToken](./get-accesstoken.md)|Get the access token granted to your application by current user.|

+*[colin] In the JS and Unity SDKs, we have user ID and access token as properties, rather than methods (see <https://developers.facebook.com/docs/unity/reference/current/Properties>).
+Can we harmonize this design with those by making them properties here?
+I believe that making isLoggedIn a method is defensible, but for consistency, could we consider changing it, too, to a property?
+Generally speaking, if something isn't a verb (like .logout()), and doesn't take arguments, we prefer to make it a property.*

 ###Auxiliary Methods

 |Name|Description|